 Getting your affairs in order can be an important task in the final stages of life.
-This section explains the purpose of advance care planning, and discusses medical, legal and other practical issues to consider at this time.

 Learn more about:

 - Organising your paperwork

 - Preparing legal documents

 We explain what advance care planning is and why you need it, as well as the medical, legal and other issues to consider at this time.